mmontoya/random-user-directory-app/README.md

 ### Lighthouse Scores for Performance and Accessibility
 <img src="./assets/images/LightHouseReport.png" />
 (These were for an optimized production build).

+### Known Issues

+#### Build Errors

+The Internationalization Library (next-intl), will complain about missing MESSAGES during the build process.
+This is a known issues because it does not yet have full support for integrating with React SSR.
+You can safely ignore these messages and the build will nevertheless succeed.

+#### Offline Mode Slow

+The offline mode is slow.
+This is due to the naive approach of loading the cached JSON file and scanning all 200 entries for one with the selected user's ID.
+Additionally, there is the check for internet connectivity, which relies on DNS resolution which is also slow.
+Addionally the JOSN file is read twice, once when the list of users is rendered and again, when the detail is requested.
+While this can be optimized, I chose to investing in supporting additional features rather than getting bogged down with optimization.
+The current implementation servers more as a proof of concept.
+While I have used RTK (React Toolkit) in the past to cache client-side Redux-bound state, a better server-side solution would be to use a lightweight database such as SQLite to store records for fast retrieval.
+This would also work well with pagination.

 ### Future Exploration